unional/iso-error/README.md

 `IsoError.create()` is a quick way to create an `IsoError` with additional properties.

-This is mostly used in one-off situation.
+This is mostly used in one-off situations.
 If your package throws many different errors, you should extend from `ModuleError` instead.